moatra/playground/README.md

 ### Asset Minification ###
-Starting the application in production mode will minify both CSS and JS components, as well as combining all the various RequireJS modules into a singule file.
+Starting the application in production mode will minify both CSS and JS components, as well as combining all the various RequireJS modules into a singule file.  `/app/views/main.scala.html` shows how to include the appropriate version by detecting if Play is in production mode or not.

 Todo
 -----------------